goeh/grails-user-tag/README.md

-# Grails User Tag Plugin
+# Grails Individual User Tags Plugin

 This plugin lets individual users tag domain instances.
 It is inspired by the **taggable** plugin and adds support for individual (user) tags and multi-tenancy.
+This means that multiple users can tag the same domain instance with same or different tags.

 ## UserTagService